Pakistani boat laden with explosives blows up off Indian coast, India says

 Ajay Kumar Pandey, a spokesman for the Indian Coast Guard, declined to comment when asked whether the explosives believed to be on board the boat, which sank, were intended for use in a possible attack.

-The Indian defence ministry released blurred nighttime photographs of a burning fishing boat, with time stamps around 4 a.m. on New Year's Day.
+The Indian defense ministry released blurred nighttime photographs of a burning fishing boat, with timestamps around 4 a.m. on New Year's Day.

 No name or other distinguishing characteristics were visible on the burning boat.
 No other physical evidence was presented by the Indian government.